2nm-studio/traefik-dev-proxy/README.md

    - Ensure your services are connected to the network

 3. Domain Resolution:

    - Check your hosts file for correct entries
    - Clear your browser's DNS cache

+4. Service Conflicts:
+   - Ensure you're using the project-namespaced service names in your Traefik labels

 ## Security Notes